zinzy/zinzy.website-v3/content/page/Checklist.md

 description: "Things I (hope to) have on my site"
 ---

+A general to do list on things I want to do on this website:

+- [ ] Remove Tailwind
+- [ ] Add imager dithering process

 This list was copied (and slightly adapted) from [Mike Sass' _Website Component Checklist_](https://shellsharks.com/notes/2023/08/15/website-component-checklist).
 I've added things I thought would be useful.

 - [x] [Custom 404 page](/404.html)